NOAA-OWP/topmodel/docs/BMI_ADAPTION.md

 -	Set iteration `it` to bmi's `current_time_step` if `stand_alone == TRUE`, otherwise set to `1`
 -	Counter++ is handled by `bmi.update()`
 -	Include state variables in model structure, declared in `topmodel.h`, & to be passed in `topmod()`
-- 	12 additional paramters required by model run function, `topmod()`,
+- 	12 additional parameters required by model run function, `topmod()`,
 	-	```*sump```
 	-	```*sumae```
 	-	```*sumq```